Treasury transfer

 System view

-Luvion is not positioned as another consumer wallet.
-It is an authorization layer for operators that already manage treasuries, protocol permissions, custody flows, bridges, and institutional asset movement.
+Luvion serves as an authorization layer for operators that manage treasuries, protocol permissions, custody-adjacent flows, bridges, and institutional asset movement.

 Structured critical action enters Luvion before execution.